Pancreatic Cancer

 Alison was aware of the variation in follow-up and understood the arguments for and against regular CT scans.
 She asked for a scan to give her reassurance that all was well.

-This cancer doctor explains why having regular scans might not be a good idea.
+A cancer doctor explained why having regular scans might not be a good idea.

 A consultant explains why doing routine CT scans after treatment has finished may be a mixed blessing.